manuelbieh/react-book/ecosystem/state-management.md

 Moreover, the `Provider` component is imported from `react-redux` which will receive the created **store**.
 We also import the connected component from `TodoList.js`.
 This component can then be used within `App` inside of the `Provider` component.

-Once we are set up, we can now create new todos, mark them as complete or remove them completely - all by interacting with the `TodoList` component.
+Once we are set up, we can create new todos, mark them as complete or remove them completely - all by interacting with the `TodoList` component.

 Go and try changing some actions and interactions and see how the changes affect the store.
 To see this in action, it would be best to have the Redux Devtools all setup.
 We change the following line in `index.js` :